 PERSONAL FACT: Aliki got food poisoning on our last day from a soup she ate at a restaurant.

-FUN FACT: Thankfully it was on the last day so we had already finished all the activities we wanted to do and because we were about to leave it didn’t affect our trip very much.
+FUN FACT: Thankfully, it was on the last day, so we had already finished all the activities we wanted to do, and because we were about to leave, it didn’t affect our trip very much.

 Transportation

-Taxi: Taxis are faster than the buses and have different colours depending on the city they come from.
+Taxi: Taxis are faster than buses and have different colours depending on the city they come from.

 Metro: Is the fastest and most efficient way of transportation.
 Unfortunately, it is only available in Cairo.